How to choose a dining table that’s perfect for your space

 How much space do I need?

-One of the most common mistakes when choosing a dining table is getting the size wrong.
+One of the most common mistakes when people choose a dining table is getting the size wrong.
 It’s a bit like Goldilocks!
 Too big and you’ll have to shout and get up to pass plates.
 Too small and you’ll feel cramped.
 Just right, plates can be easily past and conversation flows.

 As a rule of thumb, ideally need a metre of space between all of the side of the dining table and the wall.
 So you’ll need to measure the width and the depth of your room or space.
 With these two figures, you want to subtract 2 metres from each.